Iconic Sites: India’s Port of Call to the World

 The Grand Bazaar in Istanbul may not have made the cut to the Seven Wonders of the World, yet it still attracts eleven times more tourists as compared to the Taj Mahal, which witnesses footfalls in the range of 7-8 mn annually, of which only about 0.8 mn is from overseas.
 This stratospheric difference in numbers is indicative of not only the unutilized potential that is our iconic sites, but also puts in perspective that tourism can become the engine for job-led growth given the sector’s inter-linkages with other industries.

 Despite the boon of having a diverse geographical landscape comprising vast beaches, dense forests, wide expanses of desert, the Himalayan peaks and palatial heritage properties, India attracts only a fraction of world’s foreign tourist arrivals (FTA’s) which is currently less than 1% of the global FTA’s.
-Tourism is an efficient and natural vehicle for promoting inclusive growth in the country.
+Tourism industry in India is an efficient and natural vehicle for promoting inclusive growth in the country.
 To leverage the valuable vehicle for fostering growth, need of the hour is to holistically develop marquee sites in India to global standards.
 The Government of India proposes to develop ten prominent tourist sites into iconic tourism destinations by following an all-inclusive approach which warrants fulfilling infrastructural gaps, increasing capital investments, the advent of technology, marketing and promotional campaigns, and skill development.

 Tourism holds a place of strategic importance due to its significant economic multiplier effect which leads to the creation of exponential employment opportunities.
 To a large extent, it depends on the existing common infrastructure including roadways, railways, waterways, aviation connectivity etc. Capitalizing upon the rapid rollout of new infrastructure in the country will act as a catalyst in driving the economic growth.
 Quality of mode of transportation, last mile connectivity, wayside and en-route amenities will play a significant role in attracting and sustaining footfalls.